-- If you register before May 7th, the base cost of camp has been lowered to $350 per camper due to an additional 6% processing fee by the registration software company.
-(YMCA summer camps cost $595 per week - FC Ohio Camp is a fantastic bargain!)
+If you register before May 7th, the base cost of camp is $350 per camper plus a 6% processing fee (YMCA summer camps cost $595 per week - FC Ohio Camp is a fantastic bargain!

 How can I pay for camp?

 Registration for camp is an online process by Active Camps that requires a credit or debit card to complete.

 There are 2 payment methods: You can pay in full OR pay a deposit of $80 plus the processing fee when you register, plus 2 more payments of $135 on April 15th and $135 May 15th.
 If registering after May 7th, the payment plan will not be available - campers must pay in full.

 Any additional costs (paid activities or pouch money) will be distributed evenly between the April 15th & May 15th payments.

 Can I get financial aid if I can’t afford camp?